Contact Info

 • WEIS (Workshop on Economics and Information Security): 2012, 2013

-• CHI (ACM Conference on Computer-Human Interaction) Associate Chair: 2010 (Interaction Beyond the Individual subcommittee)
+• CHI (ACM Conference on Computer-Human Interaction) Associate Chair: 2010 (Interaction Beyond the Individual subcommittee), 2019 (Security, Privacy and Visualization subcommittee)

 • WikiSym: 2013 (track on open collaboration)